AnjaAndricSymphony/api_boilerplate/cursor/context.md

 - No hardcoded values  → use `/data`
 - Separate request logic, test logic and validations
 - Tests should be **selfdocumented** (readable title and structure)
+- **Use spread operator for test data variations** → create base data object and modify only specific fields with `{ ...baseData, field: newValue }`

 ---